mbaeumer/mbaeumer.github.io/_posts/2020-05-24-python-control-flow.markdown

   print("The number is not larger than zero.")
 {% endhighlight %}

-Again, the body belonging to the else branch needs to be indented.
+Again, the body belonging to the else branch needs to be indented.<br/>
-The ternary operator is an alternative for of `if`..`else`:
+The ternary operator is an alternative for `if`..`else`:

 {% highlight python %}
 number = int(input("Please enter a number: "))